-The end of Phase II is at $t \approx 24$ days; by then wavenumber 1 has emerged as the most energetic wave due to the saturation of wavenumber 2.
-This can already be seen at t = 13.9 days in Fig. 7l: compare Fig. 7l, where the overall shape is that of wavenumber 1, with Fig. 7a, where wavenumber 2 is clearly dominant.
-This becomes more obvious as $t \rightarrow 24$ days (not shown), for then the breaking of wavenumber 2 is almost completely overshadowed by the linear oscillation of wavenumber 1 back and forth within the channel.
+The end of phase II is at $t \approx 24$ days; by then wavenumber 1 has emerged as the most energetic wave due to the saturation of wavenumber 2.
+This can already be seen at t = 13.9 days in Fig. 71: compare this panel, where the overall shape is that of wavenumber 1, with Fig. 7a, where wavenumber 2 is clearly dominant.
+This becomes more obvious as $t \rightarrow 24$ days (not shown), for then the breaking of wavenumber 2 is almost completely overshadowed by the large amplitude of wavenumber 1.
 It is very clear at t = 58 days in Fig. 8.
-Note that the breaking of m2continues to and throughout equilibrium, but it is dominated by the larger quasi-linear dynamics of m1.
+Note that the breaking of m2 continues to and throughout equilibrium, but it is dominated by the larger quasi-linear dynamics of m1.

 For t > 24 days, the magnitudes and energetics of the different zonal modes have been established and an equilibrium must only be maintained.
-This is Phase III.
+This is phase III.
 At forcing levels in Regime B and C this maintenance is clear: the dominant wave simply equilibrates the temperature gradient at its critical value.
-In the Transition Regime, however, the competition between modes is ongoing, and hence the equilibrium is more complicated.
-Each wave attempts to reduce the temperature gradient down to its $\Delta \overline{T}{cr}$, but both have limitations on their ability to "control" the dynamics: wavenumber 2's heat transport is capped at its threshold value, and wavenumber 1 is transporting less heat than m^2 .
+In the transition regime, however, the competition between modes is ongoing, and hence the equilibrium is more complicated.
+Each wave attempts to reduce the temperature gradient down to its ΔT{cr} , but both have limitations on their ability to "control" the dynamics: wavenumber 2's heat transport is capped at its threshold value, and wavenumber 1 is transporting less heat than m^2 .
 Thus neither wave clearly dominates and the temperature gradient equilibrates at a value intermediate to the two critical gradients (Fig. 2).
-Fig. 6T shows the energetics in Phase III for this forcing of $\Delta T^{\dagger} = 50$ K, now with actual numbers.
+Panel T of Fig. 6 shows the energetics in phase III for this forcing of $\Delta T^{\dagger} = 50$ K, now with actual numbers.
 (Section 5 explains how these were calculated.)
-Wavenumber 1 is sustained in part by quasi-linear energy extraction from the mean flow and in part by nonlinear transfer from wavenumber 2. m^2 , on the other hand, is maintained by a balance between quasi-linear growth and nonlinear saturation.4
+Wavenumber 1 is sustained in part by quasilinear energy extraction from the mean flow and in part by nonlinear transfer from wavenumber 2.
+Wave m2, on the other hand, is maintained by a balance between quasi-linear growth and nonlinear saturation.

-There is an interesting paradox in the Transition Regime: while wavenumber 2 dominates the heat transport at equilibrium (Fig. 4), wavenumber 1 has the most energy (Fig. 8).
+There is an interesting paradox in the transition regime: while wavenumber 2 dominates the heat transport at equilibrium (Fig. 4), wavenumber 1 has the most energy (Fig. 8).
 This is not inconsistent, for the two measures are qualitatively different: heat transport is a rate of change of energy and is distinct from energy itself.
-This "dual dominance" is more evidence of the complicated nature of Regime T and why it equilibrates at a non-critical temperature gradient.
+This "dual dominance" is more evidence of the complicated nature of Regime T and why it equilibrates at a noncritical temperature gradient.